Dynmuir History, Family Crest & Coats of Arms

 The surname Dynmuir was first found in Fife, in the territories of Dundemore, near Lindores.
 One of the first records of the name was Henry de Dundemore who witnessed a confirmation charter by John, Earl of Huntigdoun of land in Kynalchmund to the Abbey of Arboirath c.
 1219 and later witnessed another charter by the same earl granting lands of Lundors to the monks of Lindores (c.1232-1237.)
 In 1296, the Ragman Rolls listed Patrik de Dundemor and William de Dundemor as landholders in Fife.

 Early History of the Dynmuir family

-Another 161 words (12 lines of text) covering the years 1317, 1317, 1650 and 1750 are included under the topic Early Dynmuir History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dynmuir research.
+Another 81 words (6 lines of text) covering the years 1317, 1317, 1650 and 1750 are included under the topic Early Dynmuir History in all our PDF Extended History products and printed products wherever possible.

 Dynmuir Spelling Variations

 The appearance of the printing press and the first dictionaries in the last few hundred years did much to standardize spelling.
 Prior to that time scribes spelled according to sound, a practice that resulted in many spelling variations.
 Dynmuir has been spelled Dinsmore, Dinsmuir, Dunsmore, Dansmore, Dunmuir and many more.

 Early Notables of the Dynmuir family (pre 1700)